Music at A&P

 The Choir of the Church of St. Andrew and St. Paul

 The Choir of the Church of St. Andrew and St. Paul is one of Canada’s most advanced choral ensembles.
-Newly led by Léa Moisan-Perrier, the hybrid professional and volunteer choir includes some of the finest singers from the greater Montreal area.
+Led by conductor Léa Moisan-Perrier, the hybrid professional and volunteer choir includes some of the finest singers from the greater Montreal area.
 Current members and alumni of the Choir include professional choristers, opera singers, instrumentalists, and conductors.
 The Choir offers a collegial, fast-paced environment in which to experience great choral music within a vibrant, welcoming church community.
 The ensemble, known for its warm sound and clarity of texture, is acclaimed for its innovative programming and diversity of styles.
 The Choir of the Church of St. Andrew and St. Paul can be heard on several recordings, including LUX (ATMA, 2017), REQUIEM (ATMA, 2018) and DISTANCE (ATMA 2021).

 Auditions